As you start to complete work on your thesis and get formatting approval from the UDTS office, you also need to prepare your thesis for submission.

 A few things to remember when you are collecting the department chair's signature:

-- Bring all copies of your thesis and all supporting documents when you come to collect the department chair's signature
+Bring all supporting documents when you come to collect the department chair's signature

-After the department chair has signed your signature pages, you need to collect one more signature from the CHSS Associate Dean Graduate Academic Affairs.
+After the department chair has signed your signature pages, you need to collect one more signature from the CHSS Dean's office.
 You must send an email to Susan Turriziani to set up an appointment to collect the dean's signature.

 A few things to remember when you are collecting the dean's signature:

-- Once you have obtained the signatures of your committee and departmental administrators, bring the CD containing your PDF, your signed signature sheet, and all accompanying paperwork (transmittal sheet, Embargo Request Form, ETD Submission Form) to the CHSS Office of Graduate Academic Affairs (D217 Mason Hall).
+Once you have obtained the signatures of your committee and departmental administrators, bring your thesis, your signed signature sheet, and all accompanying paperwork (transmittal sheet, Embargo Request Form, ETD Submission Form) to the CHSS Office of Graduate Academic Affairs (D217 Mason Hall).

-After the dean has signed your signature pages you need to walk your thesis and all supporting documents to Fenwick Library and submit it for credit and for binding.
+After the dean has signed your signature pages you need to walk your thesis and all supporting documents to Fenwick Library and submit it during the time of the appointment you made with UDTS (see below).

 A few things to remember when you submit your thesis to the UDTS office: